 We proposed in Table 1 how several environmental factors may affect genetic variation following the logic of Lamy et al. (2012).
 We found essentially no effect in P. acuta and D. surinamense, and two to three significant effects in the two other species.
 The most marked effect is that of connectivity, detected in three species, affecting both genetic diversity and population differentiation.
 Our definition of connectivity is based on local landscape structure, i.e. site accessibility linked to local topography, and therefore falls in the ‘structural connectivity’ category (see e.g., Storfer et al., 2007).
 In a comparative study of freshwater fish and invertebrates from Australia, structural connectivity corresponds to realized connectivity, estimated with genetic markers, in 50% of the 110 studies considered (Hughes, Huey, & Schmidt, 2013).
 It can therefore be considered as a rather good indicator of the distribution of genetic variation, as observed in our study.
 The central effect of connectivity on genetic variation was already highlighted by Lamy et al. (2012) in D. depressissimum in Guadeloupe, but also by Bousset et al. (2004) and Escobar et al. (2008) in southern France populations of P. acuta.
 Sites with high connectivity index are indeed connected during the rainy season, and the effective size of local populations is probably much enlarged by these connections.
 It is perhaps less obvious why D. surinamense is not affected by connectivity.
 This species might disperse less efficiently through flood or more actively through bird transportation.
 However, this should apply to D. depressissimum, since the two species have similar ecology and aptitude to colonize empty sites and an extinction/colonization dynamics driven by the same environmental factors (Pantel et al., submitted).
-Interestingly, colonization is not affected by connectivity, except in P. acuta, even if the colonization rate is higher in physids than in planorbids (Table S6; neither is extinction with no difference among species).
+Interestingly, the colonization rate is not affected by connectivity, except in P. acuta, even if it is higher in physids than in planorbids (Table S6; neither is extinction with no difference among species).
 This suggests that the effect of connectivity is not mediated by the extinction/colonization dynamics – we already noticed that the latter has little influence on the distribution of genetic variability in D. depressissimum (Lamy et al., 2012).
 Moreover, there was no correlation in genetic diversity among species, except between the two physids.
 Overall, these results might be explained by the fact that dispersal is mostly passive (through water currents or birds), and leads to colonization or migration events that are both occasional and occurs at random with regard to both species status and geographic scale.

 The impact of the mating system